jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 You can see this same conversation at a car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
-After the Industrial Age ended, they wanted to keep the good times going.
+After the Industrial Age ended in 1969, they wanted to keep the good times going.
 To do so, the juniors of this world, with no idea how their industry worked, or how to make anything new, had to up their "mad men" dark majic show.
 And when that didn't work—a large, confusing, and ever-growing rulebook became their superweapon to defend their gates against new technology.

-Only established companies had the money to buy the lawyers who could interpret the living rulebook in their favor.
+Only established companies had the money to buy the lawyers who could interpret the rulebook in their favor.
 Henceforth, the massive rulebook of society became a Death Star to the Internet Age.
-And "junior" became Darth Blockbuster, who held back evolution for his self-interest, not caring that his antagonism made life ever unhappier on Main Street.
+Leaders like "junior" became Darth Blockbuster, who held back evolution for his self-interest, not caring that his antagonism made life ever unhappier on Main Street.

 ## Levers of Power

 In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
 This was because government policy was society's biggest lever of power.
 To have any say in what that lever did, Main Street could only support Right or Left.

 The Internet Age changes the power dynamic.
 Now when you think of politics Stargazer, you should not think of ideology but of apps, websites, and electronics.
 These are the new levers of power.
-And, the most important political question of our time is asking "who controls mine?".
+Thus, the most important political question of our time is asking "who controls mine?".

 The middle-class can start to control their society with water reclaimers, home agriculture, solar panels, and records of communication.
 Once we believe in Techvolution, we'll be player gods in our minds.
 But only when we control our own levers of power, will we be player gods in reality.